 If you’re not aware by now, I have a small obsession with bread; baking it and eating it.
 They say that man cannot live on bread alone, but maybe this woman can.
-Brioche is this bread that combines butter and flour in a wonderfully satisfying way.
+Brioche is a bread that combines butter and flour in a wonderfully satisfying way.
 It’s excellent for breakfast, but it’s also a fantastic roll for sliders.
 You can make this recipe up to a week in advance and freeze the bread.
 You can double the recipe too.
 This yields about 8 minis (more if you make them smaller), but I got about 20-22 by doubling it.
 I know that’s fuzzy math, but hey, it’s the truth.
 So, let’s get going!Print

 2 cups bread flour, plus extra for dusting